dotnet/AspNetCore.Docs/aspnetcore/blazor/security/server/index.md

 Blazor supports generating a full Blazor-based Identity UI when you choose the authentication option for *Individual Accounts*.

-In Visual Studio, the Blazor Web App template scaffolds Identity code for a SQL Server database.
+The Blazor Web App template scaffolds Identity code for a SQL Server database.
 The command line version uses SQLite by default and includes a SQLite database for Identity.

 The template handles the following: